perezor/DataStructure-OOP/README.md

+# Resturant_Orders_Managent_Project
-# DataStructure & OOP
+DataStructures & OOP in Java
-Resturant_Orders_Project

-This project was a final project in "introduction to programing in Java " at second year in the university of Ben-Gurion. this project purpose was to assimilate and practice implementation of creating data-structures and OOP in Java.
+This project purpose was to assimilate and practice Object-Oriented Programming(OOP) concepts in Java.
+Using different types of Data-Structures provieds easy accesse and efficient update of data.